jb262/completewasteoftime/README.md

 # completewasteoftime
-A basic parser for http://www.gamefaqs.com
+A basic parser/API for http://www.gamefaqs.com and http://www.gamerankings.com

 ## Required Python packages
 * bs4
 * requests

 ## Purpose
-This parser is only meant to perform human-like searches and requests on http://www.gamefaqs.com for retrieving information about your favourite video games.
+This parser is only meant to perform human-like searches and requests on http://www.gamefaqs.com and http://www.gamerankings.com for retrieving information about your favourite video games.
-Its intent is to scrape basic information of a video game from http://www.gamefaqs.com, including description, release date, genre, developer, Metacritic score, and more.
+Its intent is to scrape basic information of a video game from http://www.gamefaqs.com or http://www.gamerankings.com, including description, release date, genre, developer, Metacritic score, and more.
 Furthermore, it's possible to retrieve the asked questions and, if any, their answers.

 ## Usage
 After including the files into your project, two base operations can be executed: